🔄

 Cartridge Filter Pumps

 Cartridge filter pumps are generally more flexible with flow rates and are popular for modern residential pools.
+They filter finer particles, use less water during cleaning, and often run more efficiently with variable speed pumps.

 A lot of pool owners now pair variable speed pool pumps with cartridge filters for better efficiency and lower running costs.